 You’re totally right.
 And how does all this apply to the current coronavirus pandemic?

 During a virus outbreak, when governments activate policies and protocols, many things happen.
-That’s what’s happening now with the coronavirus pandemic.
+That’s what’s happening now with the COVID-19 pandemic.
 To begin with, several bodies get tasked with analysing, researching, and sharing all of the relevant data with the public.
 Moreover, medical experts and researchers across the globe work together to contain the outbreak and cure the disease.
 If a cure is not attainable in the near future, they work to prevent the spread from happening too fast, so health systems can cope.

 The public need to stay up to date with the latest developments and recommendations.
 After all, the successful management of emergency situations depends on all of us.
 Such updating wouldn’t be possible without translators and interpreters getting involved to bridge language gaps.
 The WHO has said: